josephdadams/presentationbridge-client/help.md

 # Presentation Bridge Client

 This software is designed to work with your presentation lyrics software, accessing slide data in real time and then performing custom actions.
 It integrates with PresentationBridge, a free server program that allows you to send lyric data to end devices such as phones, tablets, and tv sticks through the built in web browser on those devices.

+THe Settings window is used to configure the software for ProPresenter, PresentationBridge, midi-relay, Vista, Companion and HTTP.

+Text on slides is sent to the bridge for display on devices that are connected.
+Images of the slides will be sent if the 'Send Images' switch in settings is on.

-In addition, this Client can also:
+In addition, using the notes section of a slide, this Client can also send commands using midi-relay, HHHTP and Companion:
 * Send MIDI voice messages, using the free program [midi-relay](http://github.com/josephdadams/midi-relay)
 * Make HTTP Requests (GET and POST, with JSON data if needed)
 * Press Companion Buttons using the TCP protocol

+In general, the format is as follows:

+`[command type]:[parameter 1],[parameter 2][etc.]`

+Each parameter is separated by a comma and acommand should be terminated with a semicolon.

+The program works by listening to the "current slide notes" data within ProPresenter.
+If the text contains valid commands embedded in curly brackets then these will be processed.
+Other text is sent to the stagedisplay bridge.

+e.g. 'This text will go to the stage display {noteon:0,55,100; cbp:1,2;}'

 ## Sending MIDI Relay Messages

-The program works by listening to the "current slide notes" data within ProPresenter.
-If the field contains valid notation, a midi-relay message can be sent.

-In general, the format is as follows:

-`[midi command type]:[parameter 1],[parameter 2][etc.]`

-Each parameter is separated by a semicolon.

 ### Supported MIDI Relay Types
 * Note On